billfitzgerald/infosec-primer/testing_scenarios.md

 ## E5.2 Exploitability and Impact

 An adversary in possession of a user's authentication cookie or token can easily exploit it to access and control most or all of the target's account through a session-hijacking attack.
-The primary protection against this is the use of transport layer security (TLS/https) to prevent snooping of the cookie or token values from network traffic.
+The primary protection against this is the use of Transport Layer Security (TLS/https) to prevent snooping of the cookie or token values from network traffic.
 (See Section E2 [Encryption and Transport Layer Security](testing_scenarios.md#h.testing-tls) in this document for background and verification tests for TLS.)
 As discussed in Section E1 [Sensitive Information in URLs](testing_scenarios.md#h.testing-url-info), authentication tokens placed in URLs can be susceptible to unauthorized access.
 The tests in this section focus on mitigating these risks by preventing the access to or limiting the scope of their usefulness in attacks.

 Another way that authentication tokens can be accessed without authorization is through [cross-site scripting](glossary.md#h.glossary-xss) (XSS) attacks that inject malicious scripts into a user's browser to read and collect authentication cookie values.
 However, testing for XSS vulnerabilities is beyond the scope of this information security primer.